-In one episode, the paper recounted, Nader had been leafing through an auto magazine at a local pharmacy when "a woman apologized for being forward but asked if he would like to participate in a 'foreign affairs discussion' at her apartment."
-This made great newspaper fodder, and led to the spectacle of the President of GM seeking to assure Congress that despite the often deeply-personal nature of the investigations he had "no interest whatsoever" in knowing Mr Nader's political affiliations, religious beliefs, or sexual preference.
+In one episode, the paper recounted, Nader had been leafing through an auto magazine at a local pharmacy when "a woman apologised for being forward but asked if he would like to participate in a 'foreign affairs discussion' at her apartment."
+This made great newspaper fodder, and led to the spectacle of the president of GM seeking to assure Congress that, despite the often deeply personal nature of the investigations, he had "no interest whatsoever" in knowing Mr Nader's political affiliations, religious beliefs, or sexual preference.

 Automakers had known that their product was dangerous and had done nothing about it.
 Better to keep potential buyers focused on 45-inch tailfins and 400 horsepower engines